 Outlining a successful SaaS Marketing Team Structure

-For your plan to work, you will need a team to execute it.
-That team consists of marketing professionals with the skills required to achieve your marketing goals.
-Regardless, if you have a team of 2 or 50 marketing experts on your SaaS Marketing team today, you will need to figure out how they’ll fit into your near-future marketing plans, which should be tied to the stage of your SaaS.
+You will need a team to execute your plan to work.
+That team comprises marketing professionals with the skills to achieve your marketing goal.
+Regardless, if you have a couple of 2 or 50 marketing experts on your SaaS Marketing team today, you will need to figure out how they’ll fit into your near-future marketing plans, which should be tied to the stage of your SaaS.

-We now see 4 key stages of B2B SaaS growth:
+We now see four key stages of B2B SaaS growth:

 You need to figure out where you are in the 7-step T2D3 framework: this will help you understand what your marketing team should look like at each stage and how to budget for growth, given your business objectives.

-- Step 1: Product development process towards a product-market fit
+- Step 1: Product development process toward a product-market fit

 - Step 2: Reach a $2 million ARR (annual recurring revenue)